FDN Program Review from a Holistic Health Coach

 As a reminder, you can use my discount code to get $1,000 off the FDN program!

-As of recently (2024), FDN is now offering payment plans through Affirm for as low as about $300/month financed over 36 months.
+As of recently (2024), FDN does offer both in-house and third party solutions for financing the course for up to 24 months (as low as $425/month).
 Of course these rates are subject to change based on your eligible interest rate.

 As one might expect, the FDN does tend to increase prices around the beginning of each year.
 So do be aware that the price of the course is likely to increase over time!